General need for action

 Industry is one of the pillars of the European economy – the manufacturing sector in the European Union accounts for 2 million enterprises, 33 million jobs and 60% of productivity growth.
 We stand on the brink of a new industrial revolution, driven by new-generation information technologies such as the Internet of Things (IoT), cloud computing, big data and data analytics, robotics and 3D printing.
 They open new horizons for industry to become more adventurous, more efficient, to improve processes and to develop innovative products and services.
-Recent studies estimate that digitisation of products and services can add more than €110 billion of annual revenue in Europe in the next five years.
+Recent studies estimate that digitalisation of products and services can add more than €110 billion of annual revenue in Europe in the next five years.

 The European Commission launched on 19 April 2016 the first industry-related initiative of the Digital Single Market package.
 Building on and complementing the various national initiatives for digitising industry, such as Industrie 4.0, Smart Industry and l'industrie du futur, the Commission will take actions along 5 main pillars.
 These include use of policy instruments, financial support, coordination and legislative powers to trigger further public and private investments in all industrial sectors and create the framework conditions for the digital industrial revolution.

 The mid-term review of the Digital Single Market strategy will focus on digitising the European industry oriented actions, aiming to manage digital transformation of our society and economy.